simongarton/adventOfCode2020/README.md

 [Advent of Code](https://adventofcode.com/) : a yearly programming competition.

+## Day 14 Docking Data
+Build a binary processor that works with values and applies masks.

 ## Day 13 Shuttle Search
 Periods and cycles.
 Part 1 straight forward, part 2 needs a clever solution.
 The subreddit suggested Chinese Remainder Theorem, but my maths isn't up to it.
 However,